 Application : Applied

-Explanation on : application of the practice The TOR of ARMC clearly sets out that "No former Partner of the external audit firm of the Company shall be appointed as a member of the Committee before observing a cooling-off period of at least three (3) years".
-At present, none of the members of the ARMC was a former partner of
+Explanation on : The TOR of ARMC clearly sets out that "No former Partner of the

+application of the practice external audit firm of the Company shall be appointed as a member of the Committee before observing a cooling-off period of at least three (3) years".

-the external audit firm.
+At present, none of the members of the ARMC was a former partner of the external audit firm.

-Explanation for : departure
+Explanation for •

+departure •

-Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are rea uir ed to complete the columns below.
+Non-large companies are encouraged

+to complete the columns

 Measure :

 Timeframe :